Embassy of Israel

 (Please Note: Email correspondence will be promptly answered.
 Phone calls will not be answered during the consular working hours)

 Consular Hours and Fees:

-Distribution of approved visas and passports, no application (for visa or passports) can be filed on Friday.
-In special cases, appointments can be set to Friday by phone and in advance.
+No distribution (of approved visas and passports) and no application (for visa or passports) can be filed on Friday.

 Please note that Singaporean Citizens do not require a visa for tourist entry into Israel.